Help us match you with local pros in your area

 Written By Bradford Cuthrell

 On average, 55% of energy use in American homes goes toward heating and cooling, according to the Department of Energy.
-In Florence, a significant amount of your energy spending likely goes toward cooling your home in the summer.
+In Florence, a significant portion of your energy usage probably goes toward cooling your home in the summer.
 On average, residents spend $110 a month cooling their homes.

 Informative resources